 - On the Microsoft Sentinel page –> click on the Automation option from the left navigation and then click on the + Create dropdown and select the Automation rule option.

 2. On the Create new automation rule window, Provide the below details

 - Automation rule name: Provide a unique name for the automation rule.

-- Trigger: Select the trigger option based on your requirement.
+- Trigger: Select the trigger option based on your requirements.

-But for me I am not able to select the Playbook, the playbook option is grayed out in the dropdown list, and the error it is showing is “No Microsoft sentinel Permissions” and it is disabled for me.
-This issue is because we need to give Permission to the Resource Group that the playbook belongs then only we can able to select the playbook here.
+But for me, I am not able to select the Playbook.
+The playbook option is grayed out in the dropdown list, and the error it is showing is “No Microsoft sentinel Permissions,” and it is disabled for me.
+This issue is because we need to give Permission to the Resource Group for the playbook so we can select the playbook here.

 - Now, click on the Settings tab from the top –> Expand the Playbook permissions option –> click on the Configure permissions button.

-- On the Manage permissions window, select the Resource Group that your playbook belongs to, and then click on the Apply button.
+- On the Manage permissions window, select the Resource Group your playbook belongs to, then click the Apply button.

 Note: Better first, you give permision to the Resource Group that your playbook belongs to and then perform step-1 and step-2.

-Now again follow step-1 and step-2 to create the new automation rule.
-You can able to see below, that I am able to select the playbook and it’s enabled for me that we have created above. –> Click on the Apply button and you are done.
+Now again, follow step-1 and step-2 to create the new automation rule.
+You can see below that I am able to select the playbook, and it’s enabled for me that we have created above. –> Click on the Apply button, and you are done.

-In this article, we discussed Azure Sentinel Playbooks, and how to create playbook in Azure Sentinel, and along with that, we discussed how to create an automation rule in Microsoft sentinel.
+In this article, we discussed Azure Sentinel Playbooks and how to create a playbook in Azure Sentinel, and along with that, we discussed how to create an automation rule in Microsoft Sentinel.
 Thanks for reading this article !!!